top of page

 Flat Water Paddle Spots

-InlandNWRoutes.com: has a comprehensive list of launches for Washington, Idaho, Montana, Oregon and Canada.
+A comprehensive list of launches for Washington, Idaho, Montana, Oregon and Canada.
 Go to the menu item Routes->Paddle and then select the state you are interested in for a list of launches and write ups about them.
 If you know the name of the lake you are looking for you can use the search box on the home page to quickly navigate to it.

-The Spokane River Water Trail: has an interactive map that includes boat launches, campgrounds, picnic areas, restrooms and more.
+An interactive map that includes boat launches, campgrounds, picnic areas, restrooms and more.

-The Pend Oreille River Water Trail: The Pend Oreille River Water Trail covers 70 miles of the Pend Oreille River.
+The Pend Oreille River Water Trail covers 70 miles of the Pend Oreille River.
 The Water Trail begins in Oldtown, ID, then follows the river north through Pend Oreille County, in Northeastern Washington, all the way up to Boundary Dam, just one mile shy of Southeastern British Columbia, Canada.
 And yes, we said north – the Pend Oreille River is one of a handful of major rivers in the U.S. that flows north … it seems that up in Pend Oreille County, even our river goes against the grain.

-FunToSail: The most comprehensive site to find places to sail, kayak, fish and boat within the Inland Northwest.
+The most comprehensive site to find places to sail, kayak, fish and boat within the Inland Northwest.

 Guide Books

-Paddling Washington: by Rich Landers, Dan Hansen, Verne Huser, and Doug North
+by Rich Landers, Dan Hansen, Verne Huser, and Doug North

 • 112 routes in rivers, streams, lakes, and bays in the Northwest